Marcel0024/FundaScraper/README.md

 `marcel0024/funda-scraper` docker image provides the easiest way to perform web scraping on Funda, the Dutch housing website.
 You simply provide the URL that you want to be scraped with the prefilled search criteria, and the image does the rest.
-You can either have webhooks to be notified about new listings (works best with something like HomeAssistant).
+You can either have webhooks to be notified about new listings (works best with something like `HomeAssistant`).
 Or you can review the `results.csv`.
 Scraping times are set by a CRON expression, so you can set it to once a day, twice a day, etc.

 What makes this scraper unique is, it imitates a real user browsing the website.
 It opens a browser, loads the page, and waits for the page to load and then scrapes it.
 Further more you can override all selectors to make it work with future changes on the website.
 That way you don't have to wait for the image to be updated.
-The only downside is, scraping time takes longer to complete.
-Hence a container with CRON possibilites.

 Please note: